AmirrorImage/INFO-201-Final-Project/README.md

   - What role does mental health play in police fatality?
   - What is the outlook for polcice fatalities / brutality for the future?
   - What does the effect of demographic factors (like age, race, income, etc.) look like compared     to the diversity of the police work force?

+  Found Data on police brutality / police falatality incidents

+   1. Data on the total number of records of incidents by police officers of being involved in police brutality (https://data.seattle.gov/Public-Safety/Use-Of-Force/ppi5-g2bj).

+   2. Data from the crowdsourced project at this link (https://github.com/2020PB/police-brutality), created to accumulate and contextualize evidence of police brutality during the 2020 George Floyd protests.

+   3. Data found on data.world called "Fatal Police Shootings".
+Data was downloaded

+   Where did you download the data (e.g., a web URL)?
+How was the data collected or generated?
+Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?
+How many observations (rows) are in your data?
+How many features (columns) are in the data?
+What questions (from above) can be answered using the data in this dataset?